CredentialEngine/CredentialRegistry/docs/00_setup_guide.md

 Version 3.3 or higher is recommended.

+#### Redis

+Redis is used to exchange messages between CER and the Gremlin indexer application.
+Version 4.0 or higher is recommended.

+#### Gremlin Server

+The API can optionally expose data in a graph via a Gremlin server backed by Neo4J.
+More information is provided [here](/docs/07_search_02_gremlin.md).
+Example configuration for Gremlin is available in `db/gremlin-config`.

 ### Setup

 We provide a setup script that should take care of installing dependencies and